nemesisdb/nemesisdb/docs/docs/home/config.md

 Use `lscpu | grep "CPU(s):"` to find the logical core count.

 Core assignment is useful when running multiple instances on the same physical server.
-If so then ensure the instances are on different ports.

 :::note
-If running multiple instances, remember to change the `port`.
+When running multiple instances, remember to change the `port`.
 :::

 :::note